HQarroum/aws-iot-certificate-generator/README.md

 This project can help you understand the creation of a custom certificate authority (CA) and device certificates required as part of the [Just In Time Registration (JITR)](https://aws.amazon.com/fr/blogs/iot/just-in-time-registration-of-device-certificates-on-aws-iot/) process and will assist you in performing yourself the following tasks on your AWS account :

-- Creating your own custom [Root Certificate of Authority (Root CA)](https://en.wikipedia.org/wiki/Root_certificate).
+- Creating your own custom [Certificate of Authority (CA)](https://en.wikipedia.org/wiki/Root_certificate).
-- Registering your Root CA on AWS IoT.
+- Registering your CA on AWS IoT.
 - Creating devices certificates offline and connecting using those certificates to AWS IoT.
 - Modifying the attributes of your device certificates.